mihirsavadi/mihirsavadi.github.io/_pages/about.md

   Finished my National Service term as a Corporal.
 ORD LOH! <br/>
   Started designing and building autonomous shared mobility electric scooters at a German-Singaporean startup called Floatility.
 - __December, 2016__: <br/>
   Completed Military Driving School as well as other vocational specific courses by November.
-Joined my company, DIV 2PDF's Sector Response Force - a quick-response force unit under the army's unconventional infantry umbrella.
+Joined my company, DIV 2PDF's Sector Response Force - a quick-response force unit under the Army's unconventional infantry umbrella.
 Had a great time here.
 - __March, 2016__: <br/>
   Enlisted into the Singapore Army.
 2 years of National Service (Army, Navy, Airforce, Police, or Civil Defense Services) is mandatory for Citizens.
 Basic Military Training (BMT) was rough; it didn't get any easier afterwards but it got a lot more fun.
 - __November, 2015__: <br/>